 ELTA North America is a subsidiary of IAI Israel Aerospace Industries, one of Israel’s largest weapon manufacturers, owned by the Israeli government.
 The company produces a myriad of weapon systems, including robotic warfare systems, armed aerial and land drones for border control, surveillance and cyber warfare equipment.

-Maintaining the Border Fence
+Maintaining and expanding the Border Fence

 The border barriers require almost constant maintenance and repair.
 In 2017, the U.S. Government Accountability Office (GAO) reported almost 10,000 breaches in pedestrian fencing from 2010 to 2015 with each breach costing an average of $800 to repair.
 In addition, the GAO highlighted several costly replacement projects in 2017.
 For example, in Tucson and Yuma, Arizona there were 14.1 miles of border fence replaced, costing almost $70 million, or $5 million per mile.